CharlesGueunet/vimmic/README.md

-As described in the *vimmic-config* help, if you want to add / remove plugins, you can use the `${VIMMIC_DIR}/custom.toml` or `${VIMMIC_DIR}/disable.toml` files (simple syntax) to manage the list of plugins.
+As described in the *vimmic-config* help, if you want to add / remove plugins, you can use the `${VIMMIC_DIR}/custom.toml` or `${VIMMIC_DIR}/disable.toml` files (simple syntax) to manage your list of plugins.

 Do not forget to restart your Vim afterward, the editor will ask you to call `:Update` if needed.